My Spring DIY Garden Party

-Today I’ll be sharing a spring garden party that I hosted in our backyard.
+Today I am thrilled to share a spring garden party that I hosted in our backyard.
 I made the chargers and placemats and can’t wait to share my DIYs with you!

-I am so excited to share with you today all of my garden party table setting ideas.
+I am so excited to share with you today all of my DIY spring garden party table setting ideas.
 Years ago I bought some metal trays that I love to use as chargers.
-I added my DIY placemats and chargers, some vintage china and my favorite napkins from Kitch Studios.
+I added my DIY placemats and chargers, some vintage china, linen napkins, and square water bottles.
 I added a small succulent plant and some garden seeds from Magnolia.
-The place cards are vintage flower frogs.
+The place cards are held with vintage flower frogs.
 I used seed paper tags from Save-on-Crafts to write out the place card names.
 These seed paper tags will actually grow flowers when planted.

-To create the centerpieces I used my favorite corrugated zinc pots (which are 7.5″ round and 4″ high) and planted succulents and some 4″ faux cabbage plants.
-The pots and the plants are both from Save On Crafts and the zinc pots are only $10!
+To create the centerpieces I used my favorite corrugated zinc pots (which are 7.5″ round and 4″ high) and planted succulents.
+The zinc pots are only $10!

 To make the chargers, you will need six to eight chargers.
-I ordered these gold chargers from Save on Crafts and they were very inexpensive.
-The color didn’t matter, since I knew I was going to paint them.
+I ordered these gold chargers and they were very inexpensive.
+The color didn’t matter since I knew I was going to paint them.
 (Be sure to order one extra charger to use to press the mesh to the plate during the gluing stage.)

 I had some moss green chalk paint in my craft room and used it to paint all of the chargers.
 Any water-based paint will work.